Square Inc. (SQ)'s Financial Results Comparing With Net Element Inc. (NASDAQ:NETE) | New Business Observer

 Liquidity

-The current Quick Ratio of Square Inc. is 1.5 while its Current Ratio is 1.5.
-Meanwhile, Net Element Inc. has a Current Ratio of 0.7 while its Quick Ratio is 0.7.
-Square Inc. is better positioned to pay off its short-term and long-term debts than Net Element Inc.
+The Current Ratio of Square Inc. is 1.5 while its Quick Ratio stands at 1.5.
+The Current Ratio of rival Net Element Inc. is 0.7 and its Quick Ratio is has 0.7.
+Square Inc. is better equipped to clear short and long-term obligations than Net Element Inc.

 Analyst Ratings

-The next table highlights the given recommendations and ratings for Square Inc. and Net Element Inc.
+The following table given below contains the ratings and recommendations for Square Inc. and Net Element Inc.

 |Sell Ratings